kleinesfilmroellchen/sof-language/docs/src/Reference/Types.md

 **Subtype of:** Callable

-A string-like type for textual identifiers used in name binding.
+A string-like type for textual identifiers used in [name binding].

 r[type.identifier.call]
-Invoking a call on an identifier performs name lookup.
+Invoking a call on an identifier performs [name lookup].

 > [!NOTE]
 > Identifiers provide almost none of the functionality of strings.
 They are not intended to be used as an alternative string type.